Menu

 How to Lower Chlorine in Your Pool

-If your pool smells like a chemical plant or your eyes sting after a swim, your chlorine levels might be too high.
-While chlorine is essential for keeping your pool clean and safe, too much of it can irritate skin, fade swimsuits, and even damage pool equipment over time.
+If your pool smells strongly of chlorine, causes skin irritation, or tests above the recommended range, your chlorine levels may be too high.
+While chlorine is essential for keeping your pool clean, safe, and inviting, high chlorine levels can cause discomfort to swimmers and even damage your pool equipment.

 • Faded swimsuits or pool liners